team-checkr/fsharp-starter/README.md

 Initially this contains a `// TODO` comment and a `failwith`.
 This is where you should start implementing the calculator.

 As you develop, you should save your results periodically, and go to Inspectify to see any compilation errors, as well as the results of running the calculator.
-For this ensure that Inspectify is running, as described in [Getting started](#getting-started).
+For this ensure that Inspectify is running, as described in [running the code](#running-the-code).

 ## Evaluation